Civil Air Patrol: Senior members

 Senior members are members who joined CAP for the first time past the age of 18, or who are former cadets who transferred to the senior member program, which must happen by the cadet's 21st birthday.
 Senior members who have not yet turned 21 years are eligible for flight officer grades, which include flight officer, technical flight officer, and senior flight officer, after completion of Level 2, Part one of Senior Member training.
 There is no mandatory retirement age for CAP members, and there are no physical requirements for joining.
 Members may enter retired status after twenty years of service.
 The only physical requirements senior members must follow are the weight and grooming standards required to wear the United States Air Force-style uniforms.
 Senior members who do not meet the weight and grooming standards of the United States Air Force may wear alternative uniforms known as CAP Corporate uniforms.

 Officer grades up to lieutenant colonel reflect progression in training and organizational seniority, rather than command authority.
 Because of this, it is not uncommon for senior members commanding groups and squadrons to have members of superior grades serving under them.
 Current, retired and former members of the United States Armed Forces may be promoted directly to the CAP grade equivalent to their military grade, after completion of Level 2, Part one of Senior Member training, although some choose to follow the same standards as non-prior-service members.
 Except for a few exceptional cases, senior members are promoted to the grade of CAP colonel only upon appointment as a Region Commander, responsible for overseeing multiple states, or Wing Commander, responsible for the administration of CAP units across an entire state.
-Only the vice national commander holds the rank of brigadier general, and only the national commander holds the rank of major general.
+Only the national deputy commander holds the rank of brigadier general, and only the national commander holds the rank of major general, both of which are temporary ranks that become permanent after successful completion of the role.

 Former military enlisted personnel from E-4 (Note: With those at E-4 made CAP staff sergeant) up may choose to retain their grade as senior members in the Civil Air Patrol, with grades E-5 (CAP staff sergeant) through E-9 (CAP chief master sergeant) available, after completion of Level 2, Part one of Senior Member training.
 Former CAP national commander, Major General Carr, unveiled plans to restructure the CAP NCO program to allow individuals to "enlist" as NCOs and progress through a specific professional development program.
 According to a U.S. Air Force article on the subject, "The current design of the NCO corps in the CAP only allows former active-duty NCOs to be a part of the corps, with no upgrade training for promotion within the ranks.
 The newly signed corps structure will mirror the Air Force NCO force structure with an established process to promote and develop NCOs."
 By 2018 a professional development and promotion pathway was in place for former military enlisted personnel who joined CAP at their previous rank.